HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * **Source Web Physical Path** – For information only.
 This shows the path to the web project.
 * **Source Web Virtual Path** – For information only.
 This shows the path within the solution to the web project.
 * **Sitecore Database** – Configures the Sitecore database the TDS project will use.
 * **Assemblies** – When deploying to Sitecore, TDS can skip the deployment of certain assemblies.
 These assemblies may be referenced by one or more projects in the solution.
 Excluding/including static assemblies from the build will reduce the size of the packages TDS generates and improve deployment time.
-By default, TDS excludes assemblies beginning with “Sitecore.”.
+By default, TDS excludes assemblies beginning with "Sitecore.".
 Selecting **Exclude** from the dropdown will cause TDS to skip these files and not add them to the deployment.
 Selecting **Include** from the dropdown will only include the files listed and cause TDS to skip all the files not listed.